filfreire/Moneeee/README.md

 - [ ] styling with Tacit css
 - [ ] support translations
 - [ ] support different currencies (currently €)
+- [ ] add "share how much you made in a boring meeting"